Caiit/Personal_Teaching_Aid/PROGRESS.md

 Created our own little dataset and script to test openfaces with a webcam.

+Managed to implement speech recognition.
+Still need to make sure that we get the numeric version of a number instead of the word.

 Program idea:
 A child is seated in front of the webcam and photos are taken to identify who it is.
 If the confidence is high enough, the child is identified and the lesson begins.
 If the confidence is too low for a certain amount of photos, the images of the child are added to the database as training data (if training is fast enough, the program can say it is trying to recognise the child and starting the rest of the program -> otherwise, the program has to be trained the next time).